Have a Question? Contact us Today!

 It’s not only businesses that are based in the EU that will be affected by the introduction of GDPR – the legislation applies to all companies that handle the data of individuals residing in the EU, regardless of the company’s location.
 And it’s not just the originating organisation that stores their data that must be compliant – anyone down the data processing chain must also be compliant.

-GDPR will affect all email marketers and failure to comply will lead to significant fines.
+GDPR affects all email marketers and failure to comply will lead to significant fines.
 As the European Parliament allowed 2 years for businesses to comply with the new regulations, there’s no excuse for not having the necessary procedures and protocol in place by the time the legislation is introduced.
-The clock is ticking!

 What data is covered by GDPR?